acmdas/das_fieldstones/morefieldstones2018.md

 ## The Problem of Evil
 Tue, 07 Aug 2018

 &ldquo;NO EVIL as such can be desirable, either by natural appetite or by conscious will.
 It is sought indirectly, namely because it is a consequence of some good.
 This is the rule for every type of appetite.
 A natural force works for a form, not the absence of form.
 Yet one form may extrude another.
-A lion kills for food, that means the death of the deer; a fornicator wants pleasure, and incurs the deformity of sin.&rdquo;&mdash;St. Thomas Aquinas: <em>Summa Theologica</em>, I, q.
+A lion kills for food, that means the death of the deer; a fornicator wants pleasure, and incurs the deformity of sin.&rdquo;&mdash;St. Thomas Aquinas: *Summa Theologica*, I, q.
 19, a.
 9.

 ## Deciding
 Mon, 13 Aug 2018

-"<em>How</em> people decide, in what direction they decide, is something we cannot (and should not try to) control&mdash;although we should try to influence for Good in whatever honest and personal fashion presents itself."&mdash;<a href="http://albionawakening.blogspot.com/2018/08/why-recent-suppression-of-conspiracy.html" rel="noopener" target="_blank">Dr. Bruce Charlton</a>
+"*How* people decide, in what direction they decide, is something we cannot (and should not try to) control&mdash;although we should try to influence for Good in whatever honest and personal fashion presents itself."&mdash;<a href="http://albionawakening.blogspot.com/2018/08/why-recent-suppression-of-conspiracy.html" rel="noopener" target="_blank">Dr. Bruce Charlton</a>

 ## Improvement
 Mon, 20 Aug 2018